Best Vegan Desserts in Seattle, WA (organized by type)

 Razzís Pizzería

 Razzís vegan dessert menu has a few options: vanilla Coconut Bliss ice cream, chocolate mousse torte, key lime pie, and tiramisu.
-I believe that Pure Pies makes the desserts for both locations.
+When Pure Pies closed, Razzi’s acquired them, so now the 2 Razzi’s locations are the only place to find Pure Pies desserts in Seattle.

 Cafes and Coffee Shops that Offer Vegan Sweet Treats